 - An added benefit of inventory optimization is the efficiencies gained in the warehouse.
 Because the products are categorized by priority, they can be assigned locations in the warehouse to reflect that.
 Operational efficiencies are gained when faster-moving product is housed closer to the outbound stations.
 By not holding excess inventory, costs are saved because the product takes up less space and fewer footsteps are needed to fulfill orders.

 Inventory optimization increases the efficiency and cash flow of a company.
-Despite the challenges to achieving inventory optimization, steps can be taken to get closer this holy grail.
+Despite the challenges to achieving inventory optimization, steps can be taken to get closer to this holy grail.

 For more helpful insights about achieving inventory optimization, contact the industry experts at SAFIO Solutions: